python-testing-crawler/python-testing-crawler/README.md

 ```(source element, URL/path, HTTP method, action to take)```

-These are matched against every link or form that the crawler encounters, in reverse priority order.
+These are matched against every link or form that the crawler encounters, with the last matching rule winning.

 Supported actions: